bacpop/BacPrune-Rust/README.md

 # BacPrune-R

 R file performs LD pruning.
-Not sure what the Stan file does.
+Stan file was an early attempt to LD prune using Stan before deciding to use R and Rust.